Meneer-de-Bruin/WCT-API/apis/api-targets_GET.rst

 Body
 ----
-The body of the request contains the parameters voor the retrieval of the targets.
+The body of the request contains the parameters voor the retrieval of the target instances.
 This has been done to ensure that the length of the GET URL does not exceed the maximum length.

-The body of the request is empty as this is a GET request.
-All information must be passed on to the API via query parameters.
+There is currently a proposal for a new HTTP method (QUERY) do support exactly this use case.
+However it is still in draft and is therfor not yet implemented.
+For more information on HTTP Query method see: `https://www.ietf.org/archive/id/draft-ietf-httpbis-safe-method-w-body-03.html <https://www.ietf.org/archive/id/draft-ietf-httpbis-safe-method-w-body-03.html>`_

 ====== ====== ========
 filter String Optional